 Biostatistics is the application of statistical methods to medicine and public health.
-Biostatisticians, generally working as part of a research team, are responsible for the design of studies, the analysis of the resulting data, and the communication of the results.
-In recent years biostatistics has become an indispensible tool for improving public health and reducing illness, and the demand for those trained in the field is great and growing.
+Biostatisticians generally work as part of a research team, and are responsible for the design of studies, the analysis of the resulting data, and the communication of the results.
+In recent years biostatistics has become an indispensible tool for improving public health and reducing illness and the demand for those trained in the field is great and growing.
 The major in biostatistics includes a foundation in mathematics, a core of applied and theoretical statistics courses, and relevant biology and computing courses.

-Biostatistics provides a deep and wide foun-

-dation in quantitative methods that can form the basis for a career in numerous fields.

-A biostatistics major can usefully be combined with a major in any health science or indeed with a major in any field that makes extensive use of quantitative methods.
+Biostatistics provides a deep and wide foundation in quantitative methods that can form the basis for a career in numerous fields.
+A biostatistics major can usefully be combined with a major in any health science or indeed with a major in any field which makes extensive use of quantitative methods.

+Requirements:

-Requirements: The required courses for the biostatistics major are MATH 118, MATH 120, MATH 121, MATH 220, MATH 227, MATH 229, MATH 338, MATH 339, and CS 112.
+The required courses for the biostatistics major are MATH 118, MATH 220, MATH 211, MATH 227, MATH 229, MATH 338, MATH 339, and CS 112, followed by ITECH 4101 (Programming in SAS at Emmanuel College.)
 In addition, students must take two biology courses: one from BIOL 104, BIOL 123, or BIOL 113 and the other from a 200- or 300-level biology course.
 Finally, at least four semester hours of independent learning must be completed in biostatistics.
 It is departmental policy that courses required for a major or minor should not be taken pass/fail.